zeruniverse/Password-Manager/README.md

 ##Import From Other Password Managers
 + Export your passwords from your password manager as csv file.
 + Make sure there is a header line, the password and account name column must be named "password" and "name" respectively, order is not important.
-Other supported fields are with headers `url` as URL, `user` as Username, `tags` as Tags, `comment` as comments.
-All other columns are being ignored.
-You may modify `src/password.php` (Line 35-39) to personalize your fields.
-(Add/Delete)
+If you have other fields, you should customize your fields after login (in setting).
+All other columns not listed in fields in your setting are being ignored.
 + Open the import dialog, paste the csv data and select csv as import type.

 ##About Upgrade